PaNOSC-ViNYL/ase/doc/ase/data.rst

 >>> from ase.data.molecules import molecule
 >>> atoms = molecule('H2O')

-All molecular membars of each database is conveniently contained in a list of strings (g1, g2, g3), and one can look up the experimental atomization energy for each molecule.
+All molecular members of each database is conveniently contained in a list of strings (g1, g2, g3), and one can look up the experimental atomization energy for each molecule.
 This is extrapolated from experimental heats of formation at room temperature,